nodejs/node/doc/api/async_hooks.md

 * Returns {undefined}

-Call all `after()` hooks.
+Call all `after()` callbacks.
 If nested calls to `emitBefore()` were made then make sure the stack is unwound properly.
 Otherwise an error will be thrown.

 If the user's callback throws an exception then `emitAfter()` will automatically be called for all `id`'s on the stack if the error is handled by